 Updated 13 March 2023

-Wildlife Queensland’s Richmond Birdwing Conservation Network (RBCN) distributes tens of thousands of seeds of the caterpillar food vine Pararistolochia praevenosa annually to aid recovery of the endangered Richmond birdwing butterfly (Ornithoptera richmondia) … but we still need more!
+Wildlife Queensland’s Richmond Birdwing Conservation Network (RBCN) distributes tens of thousands of seeds of the caterpillar food vine Pararistolochia praevenosa annually to aid recovery of the vulnerable Richmond birdwing butterfly (Ornithoptera richmondia) … but we still need more!

 From January 2022 to March 2023, RBCN distributed 7,000 seeds to various community and commercial nurseries.
 That’s why we’re encouraging all of our members, supporters, and social media followers to check their birdwing butterfly vines for ripe fruit (seed pods) to collect.
 If you have plenty and wish to share with us, we’d love for you to get in touch so we can collect the ripe seeds and use them to create the next season of seedlings for distribution.